 pages about Andrew Johnston:

 Andrew was the co-editor, with Robyn Marsack, of Twenty Contemporary New Zealand Poets, published in 2009 by Carcanet, UK, and Victoria University Press, New Zealand.
 He also edited Moonlight: New Zealand Poems on Death and Dying (Random House, 2008).
-In 2007 he was the J D Stout Research Fellow at Victoria University of Wellington, where he began a book of critical essays on New Zealand poetry, forthcoming from Victoria University Press.
+In 2007 he was the J D Stout Research Fellow at Victoria University of Wellington.
 This site has a selection of his poems, essays, articles and reviews.

 Andrew founded The Page, an online digest of the Web's best poems and essays, and edited it from October 2004 until October 2009.